Flashing Yellow Arrows |

 - Increases

-left turn capacity, thus helping to reduce congestion
+left turn capacity, thus helping to reduce congestion and driver

 - Reduces